datanav/docs/configuration.rst

 duplicate values.

 Note that ``_id`` and ``_updated`` properties of the merged entities are the same.
-There are situations where they may be different, but that only happens when entities are *unmerged*.
+There are situations where they may be different though, like when the merged entity is deleted or updated.
 The ``_updated`` property is a sequence number that increases every time a new entity is written to the sink.
 There are no guarantees for these two other than that they are unique and that ``_updated`` appear in